hollenstein/maspy/doc/source/feature.rst

 abundance in label free quantification (LFQ) and stable isotope labeling (SIL) workflows.

-In MS spectra each peptide consists of an isotope envelope of multiple ion species with different m/z values.
+In MS spectra each peptide species consists of an isotope envelope of multiple ion species with different m/z values.
 Combining the XICs of the different isotope states of the same analyte allows the inference of its charge state and therefore its mass.
 In addition the availability of more information results in more accurate intensity area estimates and thus increased accuracy for quantification.
 The combined information of XICs and isotope clusters can be